cloudfoundry-attic/apache-brooklyn-service-broker/docs/plans.md

 # Using Catalog Plan Strategies

 Catalog Plan Strategies are responsible for creating the plans associated with catalog items.
-There are currently two types of catalog plan strategy: SizePlanStrategy and LocationPlanStrategy.
-These are set in the properties used by the broker, e.g. if you have deployed the service broker to cloud foundry, these are set in the `manifest.yaml` file using the SPRING_PROFILES_ACTIVE variable.
+There are currently two types of catalog plan strategy: `SizePlanStrategy` and `LocationPlanStrategy`.
+These are set in the properties used by the broker, e.g. if you have deployed the service broker to cloud foundry, these are set in the `manifest.yaml` file using the `SPRING_PROFILES_ACTIVE` variable.

 In this example, the size plan strategy has been selected: